skylight-hq/skylight.digital/pages/brand/identity/typography.md

 3. Subheading: Franklin Libre Light
 4. Section heading: Franklin Libre Semibold
 5. Body text: Franklin Libre Regular
-6. Call-to-action: Roboto Mono Regular
+6. Call-to-action: Roboto Mono Bold
 {: .list--circle }

 See our [document templates](/brand/resources/templates/) for more examples of the brand in use.